 The University of Iowa Stanley Museum of Art’s permanent collection encompasses over sixteen thousand artworks.
-Now our upcoming inaugural exhibition, Homecoming, opens on August 26, 2022, and will reintroduce our extraordinary collection to the public.
+Our inaugural exhibition, Homecoming, reintroduces our extraordinary collection to the public.
 Homecoming comprises a series of related installations: “Generations," which will foreground the University of Iowa’s history of innovative arts education and scholarship; "Fragments of the Canon: African Art from the Saunders and Stanley Collections," featuring African art collected by a Black Iowan, Meredith Saunders; and “History Is Always Now,” in which the Stanley’s celebrated collection of African art will be displayed in a new way that emphasizes movement and cultural exchange through time and across space.
 Developed collaboratively by curators, educators, and faculty under the museum director’s guidance, Homecoming will illustrate the importance of our world-class collection and allow us to envision new futures in art.

 “Generations” celebrates the University of Iowa’s history of inclusive scholarship, creative research, and community building.
 It explores new avenues of artistic interpretation consistent with the Stanley’s mission as a teaching museum and laboratory of experiential learning.
 “Generations” will capture the essence of the "Iowa Idea" and present artists in our collection as research practitioners who test the limits of expressive possibility.
 The Stanley’s core strengths in modern and contemporary art go back to early university acquisitions made in the 1930s to support the nation’s first MFA program.
 In “Generations” you will see the works that enabled the Iowa Idea, such as Max Beckmann’s Karneval, Mural by Jackson Pollock, Sam Gilliam’s Red April, Spring Embraces Yellow by Alma Thomas, and Red Painting No. 2 by Joan Mitchell.
 You will also see works that were created by University of Iowa staff and alumni such as Grant Wood, Elizabeth Catlett, Mauricio Lasansky, Miriam Schapiro, Philip Guston, Hans Breder, and Ana Mendieta.
 Organized around themes of artistic invention and the University of Iowa’s teaching mission, “Generations” collapses hierarchies among fine art media and distinctions between the centers and the periphery of the art world.